vinothm4705/agri-support/README.md

 - Manage crop cultivation guides
 - Add pest & disease records

----

-## License

-This project is developed for academic purposes.

----

-## Author

-Developed as an academic project for supporting beginner farmers in Tamil Nadu, India.

----

 > **Note:** This project requires valid API keys for Google Gemini and OpenWeatherMap to function fully.